Termination Gateways

 To use DTMF codes for events such as Interactive Menu options or Feature Codes, ensure that the telephone-event codec is included in the Allowed Codecs list.

-The CLI Rules are used to automatically modify the source and destination numbers sent to the termination gateway, allowing users to add and remove prefixes or completely rewrite the numbers on a per-gateway basis.
+The CLI Rules are used to automatically modify the source and destination numbers sent to the termination gateway, allowing users to add and remove prefixes or rewrite numbers per gateway.

 • SRC Rewrite Rule/Result (optional): Modifies the source number that phone.systems™ sends to the provider’s termination gateway.